 OK let’s face it!
-Blogging terminology and its process it’s a world of its own.
+Blogging terminology and it’s processes are a world of their own.
 Just like in medicine there is medical terminology, so is there in blogging.

 What in the heavens in a sales funnel?
 Why does shadow banning sounds like something that would happen in scary movie?
 And metadata might as well be an intergalactic robot sent to space by NASA!

 Yes, I’ve been there.
-I’ve pulled my hairs out in the past and I’ve shut my computer closed for days in utter frustration.
+As a new blogger I’ve pulled my hairs out in the past and I’ve shut my computer closed for days in utter frustration.